-- Prime Minister's Office, 10 Downing Street, Department for Communities and Local Government, Department of Energy & Climate Change, Scotland Office, The Rt Hon David Cameron The Rt Hon Greg Clark MP, The Rt Hon Amber Rudd MP, and The Rt Hon David Mundell MP
+- Prime Minister's Office, 10 Downing Street, Department for Communities and Local Government, Department of Energy & Climate Change, Office of the Secretary of State for Scotland, The Rt Hon David Cameron The Rt Hon Greg Clark MP, The Rt Hon Amber Rudd MP, and The Rt Hon David Mundell MP

 - Part of: